wrok-ae/wrok/index.markdown

 layout: home
 ---
-wrok.ae is a boutique technology and product engineering cosulting firm.
+wrok.ae is a boutique technology and product engineering consulting firm.
 We specialise in advising startups and enterprises in the areas of
 - leadership coaching
 - organisation and process design
 - maximising velocity and reliability and
-- hiring
+- team building